 Visitors to this village, 25 miles southwest of Daytona Beach, are immediately struck by the calm and tranquility that permeate this community of practicing spiritualists.
 Designated a Historic District on the National Register of Historic Places in 1991, the Cassadaga Spiritualist Camp is the oldest active religious community in the Southeastern United States.

 When Henry A. DeLand laid the foundation for the city that would bear his name, he envisioned a center of culture, education and beauty like the Athens of ancient Greece.
 DeLand, the Athens of Florida, is the cultural, spiritual and educational hub of the greater West Volusia region.
-Home to Stetson University and the Museum of Florida Art, the city provides a full slate of cultural offerings.
+Home to Stetson University and the Museum of Art-DeLand, the city provides a full slate of cultural offerings.
 DeLand’s national award-winning Main Street DeLandfeatures an eclectic mix of boutiques, antique shops, restaurants and gift shops.
 The city is bordered to the west by the historic St. Johns River, recently designated an American Heritage River.
 For 100 things to do in DeLand visit www.discoverdeland.org.
 DeLand was recently named the winner of the America’s Mainstreet Contest and has been featured in Where To Retire Magazine several times!
 Many people ask where they can park when visiting Historic Downtown DeLand.
 Parking in DeLand is free.
 More information, articles and videos about DeLand can be found at VisitFlorida.com or in our Photo and Video Galleries.